hnkhushi/BNN-For-MNIST-On-FPGA/README.md

-# MNIST Binary Neural Network Accelerator on Arty A7
+# MNIST Binary Neural Network Accelerator on FPGA

 A hardware-accelerated Binary Neural Network (BNN) for MNIST digit classification, implemented on the **Digilent Arty A7-100T FPGA** using **Verilog, Vivado, Vitis, MicroBlaze, AXI peripherals, and Python**.